Main content

 Become a Committee Member

 Are you interested in participating in your local government?
 The City of Essex Junction has the following opportunities for community members to help support, advise, and guide our municipality.
 Applicants must be residents of the City of Essex Junction.
-All positions receive a $50 per meeting stipend to provide financial assistance for their participation.
+All positions receive a $50 per meeting stipend.
 For more information on the boards, commissions, and committees, visit their webpages under the Boards and Meetings drop-down menu.

 To apply for an open position, please tell us why you are interested in joining the committee, what education, experiences, and background you bring to the committee, and what you hope to accomplish during your term on the following form.
 For current members wishing to be re-appointed, please tell us why you want to be reappointed, what you have enjoyed about your time, what you have accomplished, and what you hope to accomplish in another term.